m4tveevm/TimeTableBot569/README.md

 > Updated the Database to ensure secure storage of client data.
 > Added token system that enables students to directly input token for authorization from their class teacher.
 > Configured class-wise schedule display from the database.

+## v 1.2

+> Notification System for Edu administration: An innovative notification system has been introduced that allows users to
+> receive alerts based on specific classes.
+Users can now use the command '/dep to {class or more}: {message}' to set up
+> notifications for specific classes.
+Whenever a distinctive message is posted in the selected class, the notification
+> system sends a message to the user, providing real-time updates on the latest updates which can help users stay
+> informed and aware of any critical activities or updates in the selected class.